Fact-checked by the onlinepaydaynews.com editorial team

 A study by the Urban Institute found that adding rent payments to a credit file gave 79% of renters a scoreable credit record where none existed before.
 For those already scored, the average VantageScore increase was nearly 60 points among participants who had previously unscorable files.

-This kind of gain is comparable to what many borrowers achieve by opening a secured credit card or a credit builder loan — tools covered in depth in our guide on secured cards vs. credit builder loans.
-The difference is that rent reporting requires no new debt and no deposit.
+That kind of gain is comparable to what many borrowers achieve by opening a secured credit card or a credit builder loan, tools covered in depth in our guide on secured cards vs. credit builder loans.
+The meaningful difference is that rent reporting requires no new debt and no deposit.

 Key Takeaway: Renters with no prior credit history can gain up to 60 points on their VantageScore by adding rent payment data, according to Urban Institute research.
 The boost is largest for consumers with thin or no credit files, making this one of the highest-leverage moves for credit newcomers.